ice-wm/manual/index.md

     exec icewm-session
     xterm

-The xterm on the last line is there simply to make sure that your X session doesn’t crash if IceWM does (should never happen).
+The xterm on the last line is there simply to make sure that your X session doesn't crash if IceWM does (should never happen).
 You can restart IceWM from there or start some other window manager.
 The session will close if you close the xterm.

 Startup and shutdown scripts
 ----------------------------